senacor/SmartContract-WorkshopSetup/during-workshop/README.md

 testrpc is a tool that simulates a ledger for you.
 It is used for testing contracts locally (unit testing).

 ### Truffle explained

+For details please refer to the [truffle documentation](http://truffleframework.com/docs/)!

 Create and empty folder for your (test) project and navigate to the new folder in your terminal.
 Open another terminal and run the ```testrpc```.